Noch05/whatifbandit/cran-comments.md

 * This is a new release.

 ## Resubmission
 This is a resubmission.
-In I have:
+I have:

 * Removed the unecessary LICENSE file
 * Made the GitHub Repo public so hyperlinks work approprietly